kkebo/RingProgressViewStyle/README.md

 The `.circular` style already exists in `ProgressViewStyle`, but it's just an indicator, not a progress bar.
 So basically, you have to implement that by yourself.

-Fortunately, if you google "SwiftUI progress ring", you can see a number of code examples.
+Fortunately, if you google "SwiftUI progress ring", you can find a number of code examples.
 Almost all of them looks like:

 ```swift
 Circle()